sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

 Due to the dimensions of the metadata and the number of steps involved in curating and loading data, the overall process can be prone to error.
 We provide a script that allows to verify that the data was loaded successfuly into the Turnkey.
 Quality assurance is performed on the following levels:

-1) Count number of samples found in metadata against the number of samples found in API response, given a study ID
+1) Count number of samples found in metadata file against the number of samples found in API response, given a study ID
-2) Ensure all samples are uniquely identified for a study in metadata and API response
+2) Ensure all samples are uniquely identified for a study in metadata file and API response
 3) Ensure field names and content match in metadata and API response
-4) Ensure the number of sequences for each sample matches the annotation files contained in the server and that this number is in accordance to what the API response reports
+4) Compare the total number of lines found within the annotation files against the number of sequences in the API response.
+It can also compare this number against what is found within the metadata file.
+Please ensure to name this field as ir_curator_count to perform this comparison.

 ## How it works